Frequently asked questions about Interprefy's automatic captioning services for meetings and events

 What we offer:

 - Automatic captions: Automatic closed captions, rendering the speaker audio into text in real-time.

 - Glossary function: Enhance captions accuracy by pre-loading the system with specific names, brand names or product names.

-This technology combination uses speech-to-text processing technology to provide text directly from the words being spoken.
+The AI provides text directly from the words being spoken.
 Just like interpretation, captions will follow as live transcription slightly after the speaker has delivered their words.